 Talk To Them

-Along with placing your hand in their tank, you should have a conversation with them.
+You should have a conversation with them and place your hand in their tank.
 Sure, they won’t understand what you’re saying, but they will understand that you’re not threatening.
 Talking in a soothing voice will help them to become more at ease.

-Even when you’re not inside their cage, you should still talk to them.
+You should still talk to them even when you’re not inside their cage.
 Have a conversation with them while you’re puttering about the room, going about your day.

 Let Them Approach You